-None of the New Ordinary Shares, the Nil Paid Rights, the Swedish Subscription Rights, the Fully Paid Rights, the Paid Subscribed Shares, the Provisional Allotment Letters, the Pre-Printed Issue Account Statements and the Swedish Application Forms have been or will be registered under the US Securities Act or under the securities laws of any state or other jurisdiction of the United States and they may not be offered, sold, resold, taken up, transferred, delivered or distributed, directly or indirectly, within the United States except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the US Securities Act and in compliance with any applicable securities laws of any state or other jurisdiction of the United States.
-There will be no public offer of New Ordinary Shares, Nil Paid Rights and/or Fully Paid Rights, Swedish Subscription Rights or Paid Subscribed Shares in the United States.
+None of the New Ordinary Shares, the Nil Paid Rights, the Swedish Subscription Rights, the Fully Paid Rights, the Paid Subscribed Shares, the Provisional Allotment Letters, the Pre-Printed Issue Account Statements and the Swedish Application Forms have been or will be registered under the US Securities Act or under the securities laws of any state or other jurisdiction of the United States and they may not be offered, sold, resold, taken up, transferred, delivered or distributed, directly or indirectly, within the United States except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the US Securities Act and in compliance with any applicable securities laws of any state or other jurisdiction Rights or Paid Subscribed Shares, Nil Paid Rights, Swedish Subscription Rights or Paid Subscribed Shares in the United States.
 The New Ordinary Shares, Nil Paid Rights and/or Fully Paid Rights, Swedish Subscription Rights or Paid Subscribed Shares made available outside the United States pursuant to the Rights Issue are being offered and sold in offshore transactions in reliance on Regulation S or pursuant to another exemption from the registration requirements of the US Securities Act.